 What’s the difference between the Cricut Explore Air 2 and the Cricut Maker?

 I am also the proud owner of a Cricut Explore Air 2, which, as part of the Explore series of machines, has been on the market for a while now.
 And although I LOVE my Explore Air 2 (I designed this entire UNICORN party using the Martha Stewart Cricut Machine), there are some definite advantages to having a Maker.
 So, just a quick comparison of the features of each (Pin this image for reference!):

 What Cricut Machine should you buy?

 So which one do you need in your crafting arsenal?
 Well, I think it depends on what kinds of crafting you do.
 If you craft projects mostly with materials like paper, vinyl, or other thin materials, it might be okay to stick with an Explore series machine (and save some money!).
 However, if you are a sewer or have an interest in crafting with ANY kind of fabric, the Maker is the way to go.
 In addition, the Maker has the Knife blade, so you will be able to craft with an incredible amount of thicker materials, including balsa wood!
 If I were shopping for my first Cricut machine, the Maker would be the one I’d choose–as Cricut’s newest machine and the new adaptive cutting mechanism, Cricut has the ability to design a complete line of different cutting blades to cut even more materials than it already does.
-I truly can’t wait to see what the design team comes up with!
+And now with the launch of the additional Maker tools and blades, the craft options are ENDLESS!
+I truly can’t wait to see what the design team comes up with next!